 Not convinced yet?
 Here are a couple data points to give you an idea of what the industry has to offer and where it’s heading.

-What do data professionals do?
+What can I do with data skills?

 As the name implies, data professionals work with data.
 However, there are a lot of tasks involved with data collection and interpretation — and many areas that you can specialize in within the industry.
 Here are four common responsibilities in data: